-Each diagnosed cancer is characterized according to indicators of how early and otherwise significant the cancer is - all of this bearing on the prognostic issues (85-87).
+Each diagnosed cancer is characterized according to indicators of how early and otherwise significant the cancer is - all of this bearing on the prognostic issues (94-96).
 Principal among these descriptors or indicators is the clinical stage of the disease at diagnosis.
-Clinical Stage I according to the current guidelines (85), is defined by the size of the tumor (T status), having no manifestations of lymph node metastases in the hila, mediastinum (N status), and supraclavicular or axillary regions, or distant metastases in adrenals, liver, spleen, bones, or soft tissues visible in the chest CT and no signs of metastases (N and M status) is assessed on the most recent CT scan prior to treatment, and also from a PET scan, if available.
+Clinical Stage I according to the current guidelines (94), is defined by the size of the tumor (T status), having no manifestations of lymph node metastases in the hila, mediastinum (N status), and supraclavicular or axillary regions, or distant metastases in adrenals, liver, spleen, bones, or soft tissues visible in the chest CT and no signs of metastases on PET scan, if performed (M status).
+The presence/absence of lymph-node and distant metastases (N and M status) is assessed on the most recent CT scan prior to treatment, and also from a PET scan, if available.

 In case of multiple subsolid NCNs, the person is still classified as being of clinical Stage I as long as these imaging studies do not demonstrate evidence of lymph node or distant metastases (N0M0), or other invasive non-adenocarcinomas, as long as the other adenocarcinomas are all less than 30 mm in diameter (15, 17, 18).
-This approach has now gained widespread acceptance.
+This approach has now gained widespread acceptance as demonstrated by the 9th proposed staging classification (97, 98).